Exchange programme for students in social (educational care) work, education & health care

 Liveability and sustainable housing

-Spring semester only, running from the end of January until Mid-June.
+Spring semester only, running from the end of January until the end of June.

 Join us during the ‘Welcoming Days’ organised for all incoming students.
 We will send you a detailed programme once you’ve registered.